 Ich werde morgen eine Klasse in der Schule besuchen.

-If there are two verbs in a German sentence, the conjugated or auxiliary verb is second and the main verb at the end of the sentence.
+If there are two verbs in a German sentence, the conjugated or auxiliary verb is the second and the main verb at the end of the sentence.
 Direct objects (accusatives) are placed between the time and the location.

 Subject + conjugated verb+ indirect object + time + direct object +place (+main verb)